 Test if renters are comfortable sharing their personal information with a third party.

-Learn how to improve the DOMO onboarding process.
+Learn how to improve the Domo onboarding process.

-Primary Research
+Industry Practices: Primary Research

 Martin Press